Skip to main content

 • the exit-fee line and fixed-term length

-• any setup requirement, such as a smart meter, EV, compatible charger or electric heating
+• any setup requirement, such as a smart meter, half-hourly readings, EV, compatible charger, solar and battery setup, storage-heater control or electric heating

 Exit fees: when they matter

-Flexible Octopus is a variable tariff and Octopus currently describes it as a no-exit-fee plan.
-Agile and Tracker also remain designed so customers can leave without an exit fee, although Tracker has rejoin rules if you leave before the end of the term.
+Flexible Octopus is a variable tariff and Octopus currently describes variable tariffs as having no exit fees or contract periods.
+Agile and Tracker are also designed so customers can leave without an exit fee, although Tracker has rejoin rules if you leave before the end of the term.

 Fixed tariffs are different.
 Octopus reintroduced exit fees on some new fixed deals in March 2026, and its own help page says any exit fee should be clearly shown before you switch.
 Existing fixed deals keep the terms you agreed when you joined, so do not assume someone else’s exit-fee screenshot applies to your account.